Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Grangemouth deal - more details have

 been announced of the deal between INEOS, owners of the Grangemouth oil refinery, and PetroChina, originally announced on 10 January (see below).
 INEOS have been offered $1bn (£626m) by PetroChina for a 50% share in its European refining business, including the Scottish plant and another in France.
-See this INEOS news release and this BBC story.
+See this BBC story.
 The deal was concluded on 3 July, see above.

 Scottish Government China Plan - the European and External Relations Committee of the Scottish Parliament took further evidence from Fiona Hyslop MSP, Minister for Culture and External Affairs, on progress on the 'China Plan' since early 2010 and the recent Chinese ministerial visit.
 The Plan is being reviewed by the Scottish Government at present.
 The 'Official Report' of this meeting is here.
 There is a short report from STV here.

-Vice Premier Li Keqiang visits Edinburgh and London, signs energy deal, approves salmon exports, agrees pandas for Edinburgh Zoo - Chinese Vice Premier Li Keqiang - tipped to replace Wen Jiabao in 2012 - arrived in Edinburgh with a high-powered government and trade delegation on Sunday 9 January, to begin his four day State Visit to the UK - see this Scottish Government news release and this one, this Scottish Government video, and this Chinese Embassy page.
+Vice Premier Li Keqiang visits Edinburgh and London, signs energy deal, approves salmon exports, agrees pandas for Edinburgh Zoo - Chinese Vice Premier Li Keqiang - tipped to replace Wen Jiabao in 2012 - arrived in Edinburgh with a high-powered government and trade delegation on Sunday 9 January, to begin his four day State Visit to the UK - see this Scottish Government news release and this one, this Scottish Government video.

 A renewable energy deal was also announced between W2E Engineering in Annan, Dumfriesshire and Shanghai Huannan Boiler and Vessel Co., to generate power from domestic rubbish at a plant in China.

 In addition, INEOS, owners of the Grangemouth oil refinery, have announced a framework agreement to develop various joint ventures with Chinese oil giant PetroChina.
-Details of the arrangement remain to be worked out, but may include new investment at Grangemouth and other trading and refining operations - see also this Scottish Government news release, BBC News, Reuters, The Herald, The Scotsman.
+Details of the arrangement remain to be worked out, but may include new investment at Grangemouth and other trading and refining operations - see also this Scottish Government news release, BBC News, Reuters and The Scotsman.
 See above for further reports on 2 February and 3 July 2011.